 A button-up dress shirt is an integral part of an attractive and cohesive suit outfit.
-Whether you're wearing a tuxedo or a traditional suit, you can't ignore the importance of a dress shirt.
+Whether you're wearing a tuxedo or a custom suit tailored to your needs, you can't ignore the importance of a dress shirt.
 A dress shirt serves as the base layer by setting the foundation for the rest of your outfit.

 When putting together your suit outfit, though, you should pay attention to the cuffs on your dress shirt.
 You don't want to completely conceal your shirt cuffs.
 On the other hand, you don't want to show too much of them, either.
 For an attractive and cohesive suit outfit, you must show the right amount of shirt cuffs.